 Does the COVID-19 vaccine change my DNA?

 No. This is not true – COVID-19 mRNA vaccines do not change or interact with your DNA in any way.

 Will I have long-term side effects from the vaccine?

-Over 150 Million Americans have been vaccinated, 5 million fellow Michiganders have been vaccinated.
-Only 7,500 have experienced serious side effects, while COVID has killed more than 600,000 Americans.
+Over 180 Million Americans have been vaccinated, and over 5 million fellow Michiganders have been vaccinated.
 It is unlikely that any side effects would occur beyond a few weeks, if at all.